Nirayuki/rust/README.md

+# Rust

-# Rust monorepo for learning the basics and advenced stuffs of Rust.
+Rust monorepo for learning the basics and advenced stuffs of Rust.

 ## Goals -----------------------------------